sophieawilkinson/mathsmodels/source/_posts/ColumbusCubeWall.md

 The secret of how the cubes stack is that each one has an inverted corner, which fits exactly on top of the upper corner of the cube underneath.

-It took a couple of goes to get a tower this talk to stand.
+It took a couple of goes to get a tower this tall to stand.
 The initial card was too thin and lower cubes buckled after a week or two.
 The present structure is however pretty robust.

 The cubes can be built into a number of visually appealing shapes, for instance this Columbus Cube wall too.
 Note that the wall needs to have supporting pieces slotted between each column to give stability.